-Psychometric assessments are powerful tools used by organisations for the selection, development and management of people.
-Assessments can be used:
+Psychometric assessments are tools used by organisations for the selection, development and management of people.
+Assessments can be used;

-- To enhance the decision making process in assessment for recruitment and selection and promotion, - As an aid to management in areas such as motivation and team building, and - To identify development needs, as a basis for employee counseling as well as in organisational areas such as management of change or succession planning.
+- To enhance the decision making process for recruitment, selection and promotion; - As an aid to Managers in areas such as motivation and team building; and - To identify development needs for employees as well as in organisational areas such as management of change or succession planning.

 Psychometric assessments provide additional relevant information over and above that obtained from more traditional assessment methods.
-For instance, assessments aid recruitment processes by ensuring that all candidates are treated fairly and measured against a common yardstick.
+For instance, assessments aid recruitment processes by ensuring that all candidates are treated fairly and measured against a common instrument.